 The goal of the Keene Roadway Safety Action Plan is to make transportation safety a top priority for City officials and staff.

-The Keene's Roadway Safety Action Plan aims to reduce the number of fatalities and serious injuries by 50% by 2035, working toward zero by 2045.
+The Mayor and City Council have set a goal for this Plan to reduce the number of fatalities and serious injuries by 50% by 2035, working toward zero by 2045.